nasa/airfoil-learning/README.md

 ## Reporting Bugs
 To report bugs, add a github issue.
-Instructions for adding github issues: https://www.youtube.com/watch?v=TKJ4RdhyB5Y
+Instructions for adding github issues: [How to submit issues](https://www.youtube.com/watch?v=TKJ4RdhyB5Y)

 ## Repository Walk through
 Below are links to two interactive walk throughs detailing how to reproduce the results of this work.